martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 heroimage: photo-cameras
 ---

+### Last updated 09 Feb 2018

 In light of forever assessing and wanting to add to an unnecessarily growing collection of film cameras and lenses here’s my list of UK camera shops that I’ve either visited, or ordered from, or just keep checking for that desirable rare piece.

 ## Those I’ve visited in London

 All of the below are easy to get to over a couple of hours.
 Very useful if you’re in the city hunting for a particular item.

+* **Aperture, nr Tottenham Court Rd, London:** Totally dedicated to buying, selling, and fixing film cameras.
+Also has a smaller shop near the British Museum, with a cafe, camera museum, and selling mainly Hasselblad kit. [http://www.apertureuk.com](http://www.apertureuk.com)
 * **Mr Cad, nr Victoria Station, London:** Worth the visit if only to speak to Alex, Mr Cad, himself.
 A wonderfully knowledgeable owner with an amazing collection. [http://www.mrcad.co.uk](http://www.mrcad.co.uk)
-* **Camera World, nr Oxford Rd, London:** A smaller collection than Mr Cad, but very good.
+* **Camera World, nr Oxford Rd, London:** A small collection, but worth a look.
 Friendly helpful staff as well. [https://www.cameraworld.co.uk](https://www.cameraworld.co.uk)
-* **Aperture, nr Tottenham Court Rd, London:** Totally dedicated to buying, selling, and what looks like fixing, film cameras.
-Also has a smaller shop near the British Museum, with a cafe, camera museum, and selling mainly Hasselblad kit. [http://www.apertureuk.com](http://www.apertureuk.com)
 * **Teamwork, nr Tottenham Court Rd, London:** mainly high spec large and medium format kit.
 A shop mainly catering for pro photographers.
 Nice staff. [http://www.teamworkphoto.com](http://www.teamworkphoto.com)
-* **Camera City, nr British Museum, London:** A shop I chanced across, but has a really impressive collection of mainly 35mm film cameras. [http://cameracity.co.uk](http://cameracity.co.uk)
+* **Camera City, nr British Museum, London:** A shop I chanced across, but has a really impressive collection of mainly 35mm film cameras.
+Priced high though. [http://cameracity.co.uk](http://cameracity.co.uk)
-* **London Camera Exchange, Strand, London:** Mainly a regular digital reseller with a decent sized 2nd hand film collection. [https://www.lcegroup.co.uk](https://www.lcegroup.co.uk)
+* **London Camera Exchange, Strand, London:** Mainly a regular digital reseller with a decent sized 2nd hand film collection.
+Their website covers user equipment across the many stores they have across the UK. [https://www.lcegroup.co.uk](https://www.lcegroup.co.uk)
 * **Sendean Cameras, Clerkenwell, London:** A short walk from Farringdon station.
 Sendean has a very tidy collection of used film cameras, some hard to find examples.
-They also have what looks like a very active repair team busying away in the shop. [http://www.sendeancameras.co.uk](http://www.sendeancameras.co.uk)
+They also have what looks like a very active repair team busying away in the shop.
+Priced high too. [http://www.sendeancameras.co.uk](http://www.sendeancameras.co.uk)
 * **Red Dot Cameras, Clerkenwell nr Barbican station, London:** I recently bought a very reasonably priced lens from Red Dot.
 I can't say service was particularly warm though.
 Visit clued up about what you want, help doesn't seem too forthcoming. [http://www.reddotcameras.co.uk](http://www.reddotcameras.co.uk)
 * **The Classic Camera, nr British Museum, London:** Mainly Leica but sell other brands too.
 Some decent priced bodies that look well chosen.
-I recently bought a Leica M4-2 and lens from these guys.
+I previously bought a Leica M4-2 and lens from these guys.
 Service was great, so was the Leica! [http://theclassiccamera.com](http://theclassiccamera.com)

 ## Those I’ve bought from online
 * **Ffordes (Scotland):** An extensive collection of used (and new) kit.
 If you're struggling to find anything specific, you probably haven't browsed Ffordes's website yet. [http://www.ffordes.com/home](http://www.ffordes.com/home).
 They also have a Leica-centric website at [http://www.rangefinder.uk.com](http://www.rangefinder.uk.com)